Thanks to Frances for suggesting our Baby Name of the Day.

 That’s because we’ve been wild about L-l names for years now.

 Just ask parents who named their daughters Lily and Lola, Lillian and Layla.
+Similar sounding names dot the popularity charts, like Laurel and Leilani.

 L names in general are enjoying a moment.
 There’s also Leah, Luna, Lucy, Lennon, and Lydia – to name just a few.